Combodo/iTop/readme.txt

 Enable support of databases which name either is a reserved word or contains non-alphanumeric characters (i.e. itop-production).
 Added support for creating symbolic links via the toolkit Added more debug info in the setup.log about the detection of the previously installed modules
+Enhancement: the expression of dependencies between modules can now use a complex boolean expression with a combination of "logical or" (||) and "logical and" (&&) instead of just a module name.
+New internal flag for generating the delta: needed => define if not exists
+Compiler: added the capability to redefine icons in xml New way to compile the dictionaries, allowing for incremental modification via XML, also allows the filtering of the languages to install
+Proper reset of APC cache upon compilation !
+Experimental support of icon uploads...

 Data model fixes
 ----------------